ZhiyingChen/rostering/README.md

 To run project:

-    1. put your input data in data.csv
+    1. put your input data in data.csv, you can adjust parameters.
     2. execute python main.py
     3. execute python gantt.py to draw gantt pics of of your result.